Posted in Blogging Marin on Friday, July 27, 2018 by MCVB Staff

 SMART train fare and schedule information is available online to help you handle your SMART trip as intelligently as possible.
 And there are a few more SMART stations getting ready to open in Larkspur and downtown Novato in the years to come.
 That makes Marin County an up-and-coming choice for your staycation or weekend getaway because the new SMART line is really going places.

-Marin Museum of Contemporary Art is a vibrant arts center which helps the visual arts flourish.
-We offer free contemporary art exhibitions that showcase local, national, and international...[Learn More]
+Marin Museum of Contemporary Art is a vibrant arts center that connects art, community and artistic expression.
+We offer exceptional contemporary art exhibitions that showcase local, national, and...[Learn More]

 It’s all happening here.
 From classes for kids to conversations with some of Marin’s most distinguished artists, Art Works Downtown is the place where artists, art...[Learn More]